zisispolychronidis/ChatRF/README.md

 ## 📡 What is ChatRF?

-ChatRF is a hybrid hardware-software repeater controller that:
+ChatRF is a software controller for repeater systems that:
-- Functions as a traditional RF repeater.
+- Allows traditional RF repeater functionality.
 - Transmits automatic CW ID.
 - Responds to DTMF touch-tone commands for live interaction.
 - Offers conversational responses using a **local** LLM (default: `gemma3` via Ollama).
 - Serves as a flexible framework for ham-related features accessible by voice.

+### ❓ Why ChatRF?

+Ham radio has always been about innovation, but repeaters have barely changed since the 90s.
+ChatRF brings smart interaction to the airwaves, letting hams access real-time information, converse with an LLM, and explore modular features entirely over RF, without the internet.

 ---

 ## 🎯 Core Features

 ### ✅ Repeater System
-- Detects and forwards incoming transmissions with optional silence detection.
+- Detects and forwards incoming transmissions with changeable silence detection.
 - Periodic Morse code ID.
 - Interacts via DTMF for feature control.

 ### 🤖 AI Assistant ("AI Mode")
 - Records and transcribes voice using `faster-whisper`.
 - Generates replies with a local LLM using Ollama.
+- Runs entirely offline — no internet required once set up.
-- Speaks responses via `espeak-ng`.
+- Speaks responses via `Piper` (or `espeak-ng` as fallback).
 - Plays a “thinking melody” during processing.
 - Automatically exits on timeout.
 - Custom system prompt optimized for ham radio conversations.

 ### 🌐 Modules
-- **Callsign Lookup**: Translates phonetic input into callsigns, then checks against the RadioID database.
+- **Callsign Lookup**: Translates phonetic alphabet input into callsigns, then checks against the RadioID database.
 - **Satellite Tracking**: Uses Skyfield + TLEs to report upcoming satellite passes.
 - **HF Band Conditions**: Pulls solar/propagation info from hamqsl.com.
 - **Weather Reports**: Via OpenWeatherMap API.
 - **Voice Output**: All responses spoken using `espeak-ng`.

+Developers can easily add their own modules!
 ---

 ## 🔢 DTMF Command Menu